 Do you store my materials data?¶

 We store the data about materials in a central database and every user has a copy that he/she can contribute to and modify at will.
 We support both private and public scenarios.
-By default all data you create is public and accessible to other users.
+By default all data you create under personal account is public and accessible to other users.
 You can choose to opt out and have your data in the private domain.

 Is my materials data viewable to the whole world?¶

 Not unless you choose so.
 At current we only allow access from registered users, however in the future we plan on implementing a way to share your data with the outside world as well.
 Users of cloud storage services (google docs, dropbox, box etc.) can see why this could be handy.